REUNION & AGM 2020 TBC.

 * See "Subscription's" page for all payment info.

-May i take this opportunity to welcome all new members to the association on behalf of myself .....
+May i take this opportunity to welcome all new members to the HMS Birmingham Association on behalf of myself .....

 (Kev "The Rhino" Ridsdill) Chairman, & Kev Hackett, Vice Chairman, and all the Association commitee. .....
 "Forward"

 1913 HMS Birmingham was lead ship of the Birmingham group of three ships of the Town-class of light cruisers built by the Royal Navy.

 Her sister ships were Lowestoft and Nottingham.
 The three ships were virtually identical to the third group of Town-class ships, but with an additional

 6 inch gun worked in on the forecastle.

 Construction started: 10 June 1912